bmlt-enabled/crouton/readme.txt

 2. Activate crouton.

-3. Enter BMLT Root Server into Settings - BMLT Tabs
+3. Enter BMLT Root Server and Service Body into Crouton's settings (from the admin menu, under "Meeting Lists").

 4. Enter shortcode into a new or existing Wordpress page.

-5. For shortcode usage see Settings - BMLT Tabs.
+5. For shortcode usage see Settings.

 6. View your site.